 Because turquoise has such a presence in Arizona, it is particularly special to us at Gratitude Gifted.
 If you are familiar with Our Story, you know we were founded in Sedona, Arizona.
 The largest turquoise mine in North America is actually in the state of Arizona and turquoise is easily the best-known gemstone to come out of our home state.
 We wanted to design a gift of gratitude that incorporated this incredible gemstone and we created the Refresh with Gratitude Turquoise Bracelet.

-Turquoise is such a stunning gemstone that we are proud to feature in our gratitude gifts.
+Turquoise is such a stunning gemstone that we are proud to feature in our gratitude gifts and stamp every single gift with the symbol for gratitude on a sterling silver charm.
 If turquoise is a gemstone that is close to your heart, we invite you to share it with someone and send an anonymous gratitude gift!

 CHANGE THE WORLD.